 Stephan advocates for IT architectures designed with cognitive principles in mind.
 Such “technocognition” systems will encourage the sharing of truth and discourage the spreading of lies.

-Admission is free but we ask for donations to cover speaker expenses and marketing costs.
-If you can afford it, a contribution of £3-5 would be greatly appreciated.
+Admission is FREE but during the interval we asks for donations.
+This is to cover speaker expenses and social media fees.
+If you cannot afford to donate, please do not!
+If you can, £3-£5 would be greatly appreciated.

 Venue: Smoke and Mirrors, 8 Denmark Street

-Stephan Lewandowsky chair of cognitive psychology at the University of Bristol’s School of Experimental Psychology.
+Stephan Lewandowsky is Chair of Cognitive Psychology at the University of Bristol’s School of Experimental Psychology.
 His research focuses on the public’s understanding of science and why people often embrace beliefs at odds with scientific evidence.

 He has a bachelor’s degree from Washington College and an MA and PhD from the University of Toronto, and is the recipient of the Royal Society Wolfson Research Merit Award.

-In 2015, Professor Lewandowsky was elected a fellow of the Committee for Skeptical Inquiry (CSI), an organization which arguably started the modern skeptical movement with its foundation in 1976.
+In 2015, Professor Lewandowsky was elected a fellow of the Committee for Skeptical Inquiry (CSI), an organization which arguably started the modern Skeptical movement.